How can we help you?

 - Import it again.

-- Only one simultaneous import per user is processed (subsequent imports will be queued for processing).
+An Excel document being imported is limited to 2,000 rows and only one simultaneous import per user is processed, i.e. subsequent imports will be queued for processing.

 Also, if you need to create or update a large amount of content we recommend that you remove any unnecessary metadata columns from the Excel document (i.e. columns whose values you’re not making updates to).